deanishe/alfred-workflow/_sources/howto.txt

 that cannot be otherwise easily recreated.
 See :ref:`Storing data <storing-data>` for details.

+It is easy to specify a custom file format for your stored data via the ``serializer`` argument if you want your data to be readable by the user or by other software.
+See :ref:`Serialization <serialization>` for more details.

 There are also simliar methods related to the root directory of your Workflow (where ``info.plist`` and your code are):